 We will be happy to design individual guided tours or packages à la carte.
 Prices may vary according to the number of riders and the number of rides booked.
-Our packages are custom made especially for small groups (2 to 8 people) who come to Tenerife for a MTB vacation.
+Our packages are custom made especially for small groups (2 to 8 people) who come to the Canary Islands for a MTB vacation.
 We will prepare a program based on your style (Enduro/XC).

 What if I come to Tenerife solo?

 In this case, you will be added to a group of other riders.
 In case there are no other riders booked, we offer the ‘solo ride’ formula.

 In this case, we meet in selected locations and take public transportation to get to the start of the ride.

 The ‘solo ride’ options are a bit more limited than the regular rides, as they must be reached by public transportation; the rides are 25-35 km long, with up to 2300 m of descent in the south and 1500 m in the north.